 Find out when a tenant can legally break a lease in Alaska, when they can’t, and whether or not a landlord is required by Alaskan law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Alaska to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Alaska to end a tenancy.

 Lease Termination Notice Requirements in Alaska

 In Alaska, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
-Alaska tenants have to provide written notice for the following lease terms:
+Alaska tenants must provide written notice for the following lease terms:

 Conditions for Legally Breaking a Lease in Alaska

-There are a handful of scenarios where a tenant can legally break a lease in Alaska without penalty.
+There are several scenarios where a tenant can legally break a lease in Alaska without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause